 Drip even makes it extraordinarily simple (and kind of scientific) to do so.
 The platform has a point-based system called Lead Scoring that tracks all your customers and gives them points for different actions.

 For example, opening an email gets them a few points, but clicking in the email gets them even more.
 But points can also be taken away for less-than-ideal actions, like cancelling an order.
 This way you can target email campaigns, coupons, phone calls and more by the number of points potential customers have.
 Smart, right?

-Campaign Monitor: As mentioned before, you can also take subscribers and promising customers through a unique experience on this platform.
+Campaign Monitor: As mentioned before, you can also take promising customers through a unique experience on this platform.
 Campaign analytics and overall insight tools let you look at your followers in a holistic way or as individuals.
 Explore where they’re from, what technology they use and how they’re engaging with your company.
 You can even just check out their activity regarding one specific email.

 None of this is much unlike Drip, but Campaign Monitor doesn’t come with a built-in system to score leads and help you prioritize your efforts.
 To achieve this, you’d have to integrate with a third-party app.

 Winner: Drip edges out on top in this category because of its built-in lead scoring.
 Both platforms give you insight into what’s working for your audience and what’s flopping, but lead scoring makes it uber-easy to filter all your customers by unique criteria (like most engaged and least engaged) so you’ll be able to segment and send the most relevant messaging to everyone.

 Us: At Drip, we think people are more than just their email address.
 That’s why we make it possible to section-off each person’s experience with various tags.
 They can be anything from locations, to dates, to choices a person made (or didn’t make).